kfatehi/blog/source/_posts/Comma-Body-external-PC-direct-ethernet-networking.md

 {% asset_img comma-body-latency.jpg acceptable latency webrtc %}

+This is fine but I realized with a bit more effort we could eliminate the router, reducing complexity and maybe improving latency further.
+Notice the much cleaner look too:

+{% asset_img comma-body-external-pc.png nice cable management %}

+This guide sparked a more sophisticated bit of tooling which can be found https://github.com/kfatehi/comma-body-hacks but the following techniques apply to linux machines in general and so it is worth publishing before further pigeonholing it into highly customized scripts.
+Hope you find the information in a random google search and it helps you!

 # Utilizing Comma Prime to SSH into a computer physically connected via direct ethernet cable